Anomaly Detection in Smart Power Grids with Graph-Regularized MS-SVDD: a Multimodal Subspace Learning Approach: Graph regularized multimodal subspace support vector data description

 \subsection{Decision strategies}

-At the end of the testing process, class predictions are calculated for every modality and must be fused to determine the final class to which an instance belongs.
-In our framework, we use decision strategies which are Boolean equations where every modality classification is an input, and the final instance class is an output.
-Let us consider $p_m \in \mathbb{B}$ the value predicted by the MS-SVDD for modality $m$ and $p$ the final value affected to the instance, with $p_m=0$ for non-target class, and $p_m=1$ for the target class.
-We can thus consider the three following decision strategies \begin{enumerate} \item \textbf{AND} strategy, $p=p_1.p_2.p_3$: the instance is assigned the target label if the representations coming from every modality are classified as in the target class.
-For three modality \item \textbf{OR} strategy, $p=p_1+p_2+p_3$: the instance is assigned the target label if at least one of the representations coming from every modality is classified as in the target class. \item \textbf{$\text{UNIMODAL}_{m}$} strategy, $p=p_m$: the instance is assigned the target label if modality $m$ is classified as in the target class. \end{enumerate} Testing different decision strategies on a specific problem allows us to study the modality imbalance, where certain modalities' contributions are suppressed by dominant ones \cite{Han20244591}.
-We can thus identify which modalities are prevalent in our problem without prior information.
+At the end of the testing process, class predictions are computed for each modality and then fused to determine the final class assigned to an instance.
+In our framework, we use decision strategies expressed as Boolean equations, where each modality's classification serves as an input and the final instance class is the output.
+Let $p_m \in \mathbb{B}$ denote the value predicted by MS-SVDD for modality $m$, and let $p$ denote the final value assigned to the instance, with $p_m = 0$ for the non-target class and $p_m = 1$ for the target class.
+We can then define the following three decision strategies: \begin{enumerate} \item \textbf{AND} strategy, $p=p_1.p_2.p_3$: the instance is assigned the target label if the representations coming from every modality are classified as in the target class. \item \textbf{OR} strategy, $p=p_1+p_2+p_3$: the instance is assigned the target label if at least one of the representations coming from every modality is classified as in the target class. \item \textbf{UNI}$_{m}$ strategy, $p=p_m$: the instance is assigned the target label if modality $m$ is classified as in the target class. \end{enumerate} Testing different decision strategies on a specific problem allows us to study the modality imbalance, where certain modalities' contributions are suppressed by dominant ones \cite{Han20244591}.
+We can thus identify which modalities are prevalent without prior information.